 And what is her advice to girls and young women who are interested in science and technology and want to pursue a STEM career?
 "You have to say what you want, you have to chase the rainbow.
 Don't be afraid to pursue your dreams.
 Because if you focus on it with all your passion, nothing can stop you."

-This article is part of a series of articles in which Heraeus makes women in STEM professions visible.
-We introduce female experts who are involved in innovative projects, talk to a female manager, and let a career starter have her say.
+This article is part of a series of articles in which Heraeus is making women in STEM professions visible.
+We are introducing female experts who are involved in innovative projects.